 About Me - How Did I Get Here?

 But before we come to that, some very brief background information.
-I am also a BHSAI, and have been teaching for almost 20 years.
+I am also a BHSAI, and had been teaching for almost 20 years.
 I’ve also run my own competition/livery/schooling yard, and have broken in, competed, schooled and generally dealt with more horses than I can remember - although I do remember the most influential ones!
 I hope and think I have always treated the horses with compassion, patience, understanding and sympathy to keep them happy and get the best out of them in every sense, and sought out specialist advice if necessary.
 The point of telling you all of this is that whilst I’ve always been fairly open minded about different approaches, my background has been traditional, and I’ve only gone looking for alternatives when traditional methods don’t seem to be working.
 So, over the years I’ve learnt a lot (and still am), but have quite a bit of experience to draw on, when for no apparent reason, things aren’t going quite to plan.

 My friend with the horse in the next stable has a ‘barefoot’ horse, and she tells me a bit more about it.
 I think it’s OK as far as it goes, but I want to use my horse, and anyway, his feet look fine.
 All the other horses I’ve ridden have been traditionally shod by the same farrier as this horse and they’ve performed well.
 I may not be the best rider in the world, but I’m not that bad either, especially at this level.
 Just in case, I get another well respected farrier to come and assess his feet and shoeing.
 He even watched him walk and trot up, before suggesting some lateral extensions on his hind shoes – I am impressed!
 Two shoeing cycles later and there’s still no difference.